 Don’t feel overwhelmed

 While it may seem like a catastrophe, failing a class isn’t, which is why you shouldn’t let it get to you and overwhelm you.
 Being overwhelmed may worsen the situation and paralyze you from working harder and improving your GPA.
 A failing grade is more common than you think, and as long as you do damage control, it won’t gravely affect graduating.
+Additionally, if you are a freshman, you can use the internet to search for tips and tricks on preparing for freshman year of college and other information.

 Interested in pursuing a degree?